that0n3guy/aegirimportbackups/README.txt

 How to use it
 -------------------
+1. Copy yoru backup files to your migrate directory (probably /var/aegir/tmp/migrate)

-Edit the script and change the variables:
+2. Edit the script and change the variables:

 _TMPFOLDER - This is where all your backup.tar.gz files are located.
 This needs to be an absolute value without a traliing backslash.
 Example" "/var/aegir/tmp/migrate"